imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/questions.md

 	#1 Main Street.

-So to does each device connect to a network have an address.
+So to does each device connected to a network have an address.
 This address is called an IP or Internet Protocol Address.
 These addresses look different from the ones that we're accustomed to, but their purpose is the same.
 An IP address looks something like this:

 	192.168.1.1